 The foundation for the Housing Element is the Regional Housing Needs Assessment (RHNA), in which the State estimates each region’s housing needs for all income groups for the upcoming eight years.
 Each region then determines how much of the region's total housing needs will be assigned to each city and county within the region.
 Jurisdictions do not construct the housing units but are required by the State to demonstrate in their planning documents that enough land is properly zoned to accommodate the identified existing and future housing needs within the planning period.

 Ventura County falls within the Southern California Association of Governments, or SCAG region.
-The County's portion of the SCAG RHNA target for the 2021-2029 Housing Element period is proposed to be 1,259 homes, with finalization of this number expected by SCAG in August 2020.
+The County's portion of the SCAG RHNA target for the 2021-2029 Housing Element period is 1,262 housing units.
 This housing goal is further broken down by income category.
-The Housing Element Update FAQ provides more detailed information on the draft RHNA targets assigned to the County by income group.
+The Housing Element Update FAQ provides more detailed information on the RHNA targets assigned to the County by income group.
 For more information on RHNA and the RHNA allocation process, visit the SCAG website.

 The 2021-2029 Housing Element is the sixth update to the Housing Element and is sometimes referred to as the 6th Cycle Housing Element.
 In this Housing Element, the County must identify enough potentially developable land zoned for residential use to meet the County’s new RHNA housing targets and must provide goals, objectives, policies, and programs to meet the housing needs of its citizens.